openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

 ++++++++++++++++

-The process of creating a virtual machine to host Fuel in VirtualBox depends on whether your deployment is purely virtual or consists of a virtual fuel-pm controlling physical hardware.
-If your deployment is purely virtual then Adapter 1 may be a Hostonly adapter attached to vboxnet0, but if your deployment infrastructure consists of a virtual fuel-pm controlling physical machines Adapter 1 must be a Bridged Adapter, connected to whatever network interface of the host machine is connected to your physical machines.
+The process of creating a virtual machine to host Fuel in VirtualBox depends on whether your deployment is purely virtual or consists of a physical or virtual fuel-pm controlling physical hardware.
+If your deployment is purely virtual then Adapter 1 may be a Hostonly adapter attached to vboxnet0, but if your deployment infrastructure consists of a virtual fuel-pm controlling physical machines, Adapter 1 must be a Bridged Adapter, connected to whatever network interface of the host machine is connected to your physical machines.

-Start up VirtualBox and create a new machine as follows:
+To create fuel-pm, start up VirtualBox and create a new machine as follows:

 * Machine -> New...

     * Name: fuel-pm
     * Type: Linux
-    * Version: Red Hat (32 or 64 Bit)
+    * Version: Red Hat (64 Bit)
     * Memory: 2048 MB
     * Drive space: 16 GB HDD